-- Likely (L): There are no or negligible risks that affect this dimension of sustainability. - Moderately Likely (ML): There are moderate risks that affect this dimension of - Sustainability. - Moderately Unlikely (MU): There are significant risks that affect this dimension of sustainability - Unlikely (U): There are severe risks that affect this dimension of sustainability - 1.
+- Likely (L): There are no or negligible risks that affect this dimension of sustainability. - < Moderately Likely (ML): There are moderate risks that affect this dimension of - < Sustainability. - < Moderately Unlikely (MU): There are significant risks that affect this dimension of sustainability - < Unlikely (U): There are severe risks that affect this dimension of sustainability - 1.
 Financial resources: Are there any financial risks that may jeopardize sustenance of project outcomes?
 What is the likelihood of financial and economic resources not being available once the GEF assistance ends (resources can be from multiple sources, such as the public and private sectors, income generating activities, and trends that may indicate that it is likely that in future there will be adequate financial resources for sustaining project's outcomes) Socio-political: Are there any social or political risks that may jeopardize sustenance of project outcomes?
 What is the risk that the level of stakeholder ownership (including ownership by governments and other key stakeholders) will be insufficient to allow for the project outcomes/benefits to be sustained?
-Do the various key stakeholder see that it is in their interest that the project benefits continue to flow?
-Is there sufficient public / stakeholder awareness in support of the long term objectives of the project? - 2.
+Do the various key stakeholder awareness in support of the long term objectives of the project? - 2.
 Institutional framework and governance: Do the legal frameworks, policies and governance structures and processes pose risks that may jeopardize sustenance of project benefits?
 While assessing this parameter, also consider if the required systems for accountability and transparency, and the required technical know-how are in place.
 Environmental: Are there any environmental risks that may jeopardize sustenance of project outcomes?
 The terminal evaluation should assess whether certain activities will pose a threat to the sustainability of the project outcomes.
 For example, construction of dam in a protected area could inundate a sizable area and thereby neutralizing the biodiversity related gains made by the project.